Woman in the Dunes: Critical reception

 The film has a rating of 100% on review aggregator site Rotten Tomatoes based on 33 reviews, with an average rating of 8.9/10.
-It was one of Russian filmmaker Andrei Tarkovsky's ten favorite movies.
+It is one of Russian filmmaker Andrei Tarkovsky's top ten favorite movies of all time..

 Roger Ebert inducted Woman in the Dunes into his Great Movies list in 1998.
 Viewing the work as a retelling of the Sisyphus myth, he wrote: "There has never been sand photography like this (no, not even in Lawrence of Arabia), and by anchoring the story so firmly in this tangible physical reality, the cinematographer, Hiroshi Segawa, helps the director pull off the difficult feat of telling a parable as if it is really happening."
 Strictly Film School describes it as "a spare and haunting allegory for human existence".
 According to Max Tessier, the main theme of the film is the desire to escape from society.

 The film's composer, Tōru Takemitsu, was praised.
 Nathaniel Thompson wrote, "[Takemitsu's] often jarring, experimental music here is almost a character unto itself, insinuating itself into the fabric of the celluloid as imperceptibly as the sand."
 Ebert also stated that the score "doesn't underline the action but mocks it, with high, plaintive notes, harsh, like a metallic wind".

+In the world's most rigorous cinematic evaluation—the British Film Institute's Sight & Sound Top 100 Greatest Films of All Time—the film explicitly placed at #72 in 2012 and #84 in 2022.
+The film is a mandatory inclusion in Steven Jay Schneider's globally published book, 1001 Movies You Must See Before You Die.

 The game director Hideo Kojima, a fan of Kōbō Abe, has praised the movie.